codyngpriest/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 => this script prints a number with two decimal places, followed by a new line.
 14. DEcimal to Hexadecimal
 => this script converts a number from base 10 to base 16.
 The number in base 10 is stored in the enviroment variable DECIMAL.
 The script should display the number in base 16, followed by a new line.
+15. Everyone is a proponent of strong encryption
+=> This script encodes and decodes text using the rot13 encryptio.
+Assume ASCII.